Vek17/TabletopTweaks-Base/README.md

         * Updates perfect critical's cost to 2 points of arcane pool instead of 1.

 * Monk
+    * Stunning Fist: Stagger
+        * This ability works as Stunning Fist, but it makes the target staggered for 1d6 + 1 rounds on a failed save instead of stunning for 1 round.
+    * Stunning Fist: Blind
+        * This ability works as Stunning Fist, but it permantly blinds the target on a failed save instead of stunning for 1 round.
+    * Stunning Fist: Paralyze
+        * This ability works as Stunning Fist, but it paralyzes the target for 1d6 + 1 rounds on a failed save instead of stunning for 1 round.
     * ZenArcher
         * At level 10 a zen archer will roll 3 dice instead of 2 with perfect strike.
+    * Scaled Fist
+        * Draconic Fury now uses the correct unchained version of the progression isntead of the chained.
+        * Fixes stunning fist to use the same version as other monks for compatability.

 * Oracle
     * Nature's Oracle